Development and Testing of a Modular Large-Area Cosmic Ray Telescope Using Scintillator-Fiber Hybrid Design for Millimeter-Level Muon Tracking: The Meter-Scale Cosmic-Ray Muon Telescope

-The fiber mat fabrication process started by aligning one end of fifty-four fibers, each over \SI{2}{\meter} long.
+The fiber mat fabrication process started by aligning one end of fifty-four fibers, each one more than \SI{2}{\meter}-long .
 The initial one-meter segment of the aligned fibers was placed into fifty-four parallel grooves of a dedicated fixture and secured with clamps on both sides.
 The entire clamped section was then coated with \ch{TiO2}-doped epoxy, pressed firmly with a metal bar, and cured to form a tightly packed and stable fiber mat consisting of fifty-four fibers.
 The remaining length of each fiber extended freely from the opposite end of the fixture, forming a neat bundle.
-The central positions of the fibers in the manufactured fiber mat were measured to determine the distribution of spacing between adjacent fibers, as shown in \fig{Pic_ProductFiber}.
+The central positions of the fibers in the manufactured fiber mat were measured with a length measuring instrument with the resolution of 5\um, and the spacing between adjacent fibers are shown in \fig{ProductFiber}.
 The measurements confirm that the fibers in the mat are densely packed, with a positional deviation within \SI{0.01}{mm}.
 The fabricated scintillating bar and the cured end of the fiber mat were aligned and bonded using \ch{TiO2}-doped epoxy, with a stacking length of 1 meter.
-The entire stacking section was wrapped and sealed with 1056 tyvek, followed by tight winding with black insulating tape to ensure both mechanical stability and optical isolation of the module, as shown in \fig{Pic_ProductModule} (left).
+The entire stacking section was wrapped and sealed with 1056 tyvek~\cite{Arteaga-Velazquez:2005arc}, followed by tight winding with black insulating tape to ensure both mechanical stability and optical isolation of the module, as shown in \fig{ProductModule} (left).